a416485164/a416485164.github.io/_posts/2019-4-18-Efficient,Long-Term Logging of Rich Data Sensors using Transient.md

 — Energy Management Unit (EMU) that efficiently converts variable low power levels to short, high power energy bursts.

 — Feedback-based Dynamic Energy Burst Scaling (DEBS) technique to track the load’s optimal power point.
+The DEBS technique is based on a feedback loop (Fig. 1) that allows the load to configure the EMU to supply the energy burst at the optimal operating point.

 — Non-Volatile Memory Hierarchy (NVMH) that reduces the energy cost of long-term data logging.
+NVMH = FRAM + SD，Firstly, store the data in FRAM.
+When the FRAM data is full, FRAM can write data to SD.

 — Accurate model to optimize system’s application-specific parameters for low input power scenarios, including energy and data buffer sizes as well as harvester’s dimension.